mandiant/flare-fakenet-ng/docs/testing.md

 ### Using the Windows Guest to Test Linux MultiHost Operation
-To use the Windows test machine to test Linux `MultiHost` mode, the Windows machine must use the FakeNet-NG host as its gateway and a DNS server.
+To use the Windows test machine to test Linux `MultiHost` mode, the Windows machine must use the FakeNet-NG host as its gateway and DNS server.

 On Windows:
 * Run the Network Connections control panel (`ncpa.cpl`)